La Isla Network’s research lays the groundwork for future investigations into the causes of CKDnT and strategies for prevention.

 Identifying causal drivers and onset of disease

 In collaboration with the London School of Hygiene and Tropical Medicine, University College London, and Imperial College, LIN has partnered with the Colt Foundation to fund a three-year community cohort study.
 Launched in October of 2015, the study will follow approximately 400 people from sugar-producing communities in Nicaragua over three years.
-Researchers are investigating who tends to develop CKDu and their associated risk factors.
+Researchers are investigating who tends to develop CKDnT and their associated risk factors.
 They are also focusing on biomarkers that indicate early stages of disease, so that quicker and more effective interventions are possible.

 Analyzing cross-border similarities and biopsies

-Karolinska Institutet and local actors financed by the International Society of Nephrologists (ISN) conducted biopsy studies in El Salvador, Nicaragua, and Sri Lanka in order to examine the kidney physiology and biochemical characteristics of men with CKDu.
+Karolinska Institutet and local actors financed by the International Society of Nephrologists (ISN) conducted biopsy studies in El Salvador, Nicaragua, and Sri Lanka in order to examine the kidney physiology and biochemical characteristics of men with CKDnT.
 These researchers are currently comparing these results to determine if the epidemics in Central America and South Asia are related.
 La Isla Network provided logistical support and funding for the biopsies in Nicaragua and will support the upcoming work in India.